EmmyDara/E-Commerce-Profit-Diagnostics/README.md

 ---

 ## Overview
  An 18,000-order e-commerce dataset (Sept 2025–Aug 2026) looked healthy on the surface — revenue stayed strong, month after month.
 But contribution profit told a different story, collapsing to under 1% margin for the year.
 This project traces that gap back to its root causes using a full Python → SQL → Power BI pipeline.

-**The question:** revenue looks fine — so where did the profit go?
+**The question:** revenue looks fine, so where did the profit go?

 ---